herry13/nuri/README.md

 - last update: 16-09-2012
 - version: 0.1 (beta)

-Nuri is a dynamic workflow configuration tool.
+Nuri is an automated workflow configuration tool.
 It allows you to manage nodes' configuration by automatically generating the workflows to achieve the desired state defined in goal & global constraints.
 The workflow execution will control by a master node to satisfy particular ordering constraint.

 Most parts of Nuri is written in Ruby except the solver which is written in C++.